Phi-SegNet: Phase-Integrated Supervision for Medical Image Segmentation: Experiments and Results

 \subsubsection{Evaluation on Gland Segmentation}

-As reported in Table~\ref{tab:kvasir_glas_metrics}, Phi-SegNet achieves the highest F1-score (91.49\%) and IoU (83.83\%) on the GLaS dataset, along with competitive precision (90.58\%) and recall (92.43\%) scores.
-In both Fig.~\ref{fig:qualitative_result}(g)--(h), we observe that most models, including CE-Net, MEW-UNet, and Twin-SegNet, struggle to maintain boundary separation between closely located gland instances.
+As reported in Table~\ref{tab:kvasir_glas_metrics}, Phi-SegNet achieves the best overall performance on the GLaS dataset, with the highest IoU of 83.83\%, F1-score of 91.49\%, and the lowest ASSD of 2.3477.
+Compared with CPFNet, the strongest competing model, Phi-SegNet improves IoU by +0.96\%, Dice score by +0.40\%, and F1-score by +0.47\%.
+In Fig.~\ref{fig:qualitative_result}(g)--(h), most models, including CE-Net, MEW-UNet, and Twin-SegNet, struggle to maintain boundary separation between closely located gland instances.
 These issues are especially prominent in the boxed regions (blue), where gland boundaries become blurred or collapse entirely.
 Although TransAttUNet and CPFNet perform relatively better, their boundary delineation remains inconsistent with noticeable pixel gaps.
-In contrast, Phi-SegNet demonstrates its superiority in the challenging histopathological task by resolving ambiguous gland boundaries and producing anatomically precise masks.
+In contrast, Phi-SegNet resolves ambiguous gland boundaries more effectively.